znuny/Znuny4OTRS-CustomerViewDynamicFields/doc/en/feature.md

 # Functionality

-## Dynamic fields in the customer's ticket view
+## Dynamic fields in the ticket customer dialog

-The default OTRS has the capabilities dynamic fields in many views, e.g. ticket note, to activate.
-Indeed there is no way to do this for the customer interface too.
-This package adds the SysConfig option 'Ticket::Frontend::AgentTicketCustomer###DynamicField'.
-By modifying this settings you control the availability of dynamic fields like you know it from the agent interface.
+This package adds the editing of dynamic fields to the dialog for setting a ticket's customer (AgentTicketCustomer).
+The dynamic fields can be activated via the new SysConfig option __Ticket::Frontend::AgentTicketCustomer###DynamicField__.